sunfounder/newton-lab-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

 #.
 Run and Save the Code

    You need click **Run Current Script** or simply press F5 to run it.
-If your code has not been saved, a window will pop up asking to save to **This computer** or **Raspberry Pi Pico**.
+If your code has not been saved, a window will pop up asking to save to **This computer** or **Raspberry Pi Pico 2**.

    .. image:: img/where_save.png

    .. note::
-        Thonny saves your program on the Raspberry Pi Pico when you tell him to, so if you unplug the Pico and plug it into someone else's computer, your program remains intact.
+        Thonny saves your program on the Raspberry Pi Pico 2 when you tell him to, so if you unplug the Pico and plug it into someone else's computer, your program remains intact.

    * Click OK after selecting the location, naming the file and adding the extension **.py**.